 The approach chosen to address this task was to train a Deep Artificial Neural Network algorithm to predict the end points of each measurement (i.e. a landmark detection approach).
 An x and y channel were appended to the 2D one-channel (grayscale) image to enable a coordinate convolution layer to be applied, which provides additional spatial context to a convolution neural network (see Fig. 5).
 Several state-of-the-art network architectures were tested, with the final chosen architecture being the one that gave the best accuracy.
 The algorithm was tested on hundreds of images and performed comparable to, or better than, human users with 100% reproducibility.

-6. Al View Recognition The goal of AI View Recognition is to automatically detect which standard 2D scan plane is acquired and store this label in the image file to be used later for streamlining workflows (for example, detecting if an image is suitable for a given measurement as described in the previous section or for automatically selecting a trio of compatible apical images for strain analysis as described further in the next section).
+A known limitation of 2D echocardiography measurements is user variability.
+2D scan plane is acquired and store this label in the image file to be used later for streamlining workflows (for example, detecting if an image is suitable for a given measurement as described in the previous section or for automatically selecting a trio of compatible apical images for strain analysis as described further in the next section).
 The algorithm is now able to recognise most standard scan planes.
-Approach:
+The goal of Al-based View Recognition is to automatically detect which standard 6.
+AI-based View Recognition Approach:

 A direct approach was taken to solve this task by feeding 2D image loops from standard view planes with corresponding image labels to a Deep Artificial Neural Network.
 Several state-of-the-art network architectures were tested, with the final chosen architecture being the one that gave the best accuracy.
 The input to the network was a one-channel grayscale image.
 The most frequently acquired views from the parasternal, apical, and subcostal imaging windows were labelled for the algorithm.
 In some cases where subclassification of views was not necessary for existing functionality on the scanner, these were grouped to one label to improve performance.
 The final view labels cover the parasternal, apical, and subcostal imaging windows.
-The algorithm was tested on a verification dataset of thousands of images from a range of different hospitals around the world, completely independent of the hospitals used to train the algorithm, giving 99% accuracy and 100% reproducibility.8
+The algorithm was tested on a verification dataset of thousands of images from a range of different hospitals around the world, completely independent of the hospitals used to train the algorithm, giving 99% accuracy and 100% reproducibility.9

-7. Al-enabled AFI LV Al View Recognition, as described in the previous section, is now improving the workflow of AFI LV.
+7. Al-enabled AFI LV Al-based View Recognition, as described in the previous section, is now improving the workflow of AFI LV.
 Full strain analysis of the LV requires three apical views (the 4-chamberapical long axis, and 2-chamber views).
 These images must be compatible in terms of heart rate and frame rate in order for the strain calculations in each view to be able to be combined for a complete LV analysis.
 Matching strain calculations for views that vary significantly in terms of heart rate or frame rate will not be physiologically meaningful.
-With AI View Recognition detecting the apical views the algorithm can combine the view information with the heart rate and frame rate, to automatically select a trio of apical images suitable for AFI LV analysis.
+With Al-based View Recognition detecting the apical views the algorithm can combine the view information with the heart rate and frame rate, to automatically select a trio of apical images suitable for AFI LV analysis.